-Figure 2.9 Loading a chip truck with mallee biomass using a roadside chipper
+Figure 2.9 Loading a chip truck with mallee biomass using a roadside chipper known that tipping sugarcane billets from bin to bin in side-tipping sugarcane haulouts reduces the bulk density of the product after transfer.

 Bulk density will be a key consideration in the efficiency of infield and road transport.
 Therefore, if the load was sufficiently fluffed up by tipping, then transport efficiency will be affected.